AjayTumula/BookStore/README.md

 # BookStore
+Online Bookstore Management System

-This is a simple web application developed using C#, Microsoft ASP.NET core, and SQL Server which allows user to view the books availabl and and add it to the cart.
+This is a simple web application developed using C#, Microsoft ASP.NET core, and SQL Server which allows user to view the books available and add it to the cart.

 Prerequisites: You need to have VisualStudio 2022 isntalled on your machine.